 Focused Ultrasound Therapy

 Focused ultrasound is a noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with addiction.
-This novel technology focuses beams of ultrasound energy precisely and accurately on targets deep in the brain, known be involved in manifestation of addiction, without damaging surrounding normal tissue.
+This novel technology focuses beams of ultrasound energy precisely and accurately on targets deep in the brain, known to be involved in manifestation of addiction, without damaging surrounding normal tissue.

 How it Works